zekunhao1995/DualSDF/README.md

 - `<category_id>_sphere` contains sdf values sampled uniformly within the unit sphere.
 There are 250000 samples for each shape.
 - `<category_id>_surface` contains sdf values sampled near the surface.
 There are at least 500000 samples for each shape.
 The first half of them are inside the shape (negative sign) while the second half of them are outside (positive sign).

-SDF samples are stored as N-by-4 numpy arrays and saved as individual npy files `<shape_id>.npy` given N samples and each sample takes the form of (x, y, z, d).
+SDF samples are stored as N-by-4 numpy arrays and saved as individual npy files `<shape_id>.npy`.
+N samples are given and each sample takes the form of (x, y, z, d).

 ### (Optional) Sample SDF yourself using the provided code